kaushalparikh/nuttx/configs/stm32f4discovery/README.txt

   2. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

      a.
-Build and install the mconf tool.
+Build and install the kconfig-mconf tool.
 See nuttx/README.txt and misc/tools/

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  3. This configured can be re-configured to use the UG-2864AMBAG01 0.96 inch OLED by adding or changing the following items int the configuration (using 'make menuconfig'):
+  3. This configured can be re-configured to use either the UG-2864AMBAG01 or UG-2864SWEG01 0.96 inch OLEDs by adding or changing the following items in the configuration (using 'make menuconfig'):

      +CONFIG_SPI_CMDDATA=y